lassepe/DifferentiableTrajectoryOptimization.jl/README.md

 Recent work has focused on extending the class of admissible models for gradient-based learning by making all sorts of procedures differentiable.
 These efforts range from [differentiable physics engines](https://arxiv.org/pdf/2103.16021.pdf) over [differentiable rendering](https://arxiv.org/pdf/2006.12057.pdf?ref=https://githubhelp.com) to [differentiable optimization](https://arxiv.org/pdf/1703.00443.pdf).

-Dito.jl focuses on a special case of the latter category, differentiable trajectory optimization.
+Dito focuses on a special case of the latter category, differentiable trajectory optimization.
 As such, Dito algorithmically provides a (local) answer to the question:

 > *"How does the optimal solution of an inequality constrained trajectory optimization problem change if the problem changes?"*.